 Look for ways to be better, not bitter that robots are taking over.
 Invest in training and seminars and stop saying “I can’t afford it for now”.
 Everyone can afford to invest in themselves, it’s just a matter of priority or what you think is important.
 Start thinking of training as an investment rather than an expense and always remember, the man on top of the mountain didn’t drift there.

-Thanks for reading!
-Did you learn anything from reading this article?
+Thanks for reading.
 What other ways can one maintain relevance in a rapidly changing world?
-Share with me in the comment box below.
+Leave a comment and join the conversation